 For more details on Twilio’s standard sending rate limits and queue behavior, see Understanding Twilio Rate Limits and Message Queues.

 Is this throughput guaranteed?

 No - we cannot guarantee throughput.
 There are ecosystem-wide limitations around throughput capacity, meaning demand could outweigh supply at peak send times.
 However, these limits improve our predictability, and reduce the risk around provider overflow.
 Understanding the traffic patterns and rate limits for a given customer allows Twilio to plan for managing all customer traffic across our platform.
 The configured rate limits inform our predictions on the maximum volume of messages to perform load tests with, so that we can validate sufficient downstream capacity with carriers.

 If my account is subject to account-based rate limiting, will my 10DLC traffic still be compliant with A2P requirements in the United States?

 Starting in 2022, A2P 10DLC traffic can be enrolled in account-based throughput.
 Account-based throughput now acts as a ceiling for subaccounts associated with a parent account on the 10DLC numer type.
-If account throughput is configured on your parent account, it won’t while account throughput affect individual A2P campaign throughput it could affect the parent account’s collective A2P traffic upstream of individual A2P campaigns.
-Also note that if you intend to send political traffic over Twilio’s network we require registering your A2P 10DLC campaigns to adhere to our messaging policies, for more information read more here.
+If account throughput is configured on your parent account, while it won’t affect individual A2P campaign throughput it could affect the parent account’s collective A2P traffic upstream of individual A2P campaigns.
+Also note that if you intend to send political traffic over Twilio’s network we require registering your A2P 10DLC campaigns to adhere to our messaging policies, for more information read here.
 Failure to register your 10DLC traffic into the appropriate campaign may result in your traffic getting blocked by carriers due to noncompliance, or overflowed within Twilio due to missing the required throughput necessary to service the traffic load for a given Messaging Service.